BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Events-List.md

 Drops the defined items at a defined location.
 The event takes two parameters: `items` and `location`.
 Items is a list of [items](../../Features/Items.md) to be dropped.
 Every item can optionally be followed by a colon to define an amount `<item>:<amount>` otherwise the amount is 1.
 The optional location defines where the items will be dropped.
-It must be specified in the [ULF](../Data-Formats.md#unified-location-formating).
+It must be specified in the [unified location format](../Data-Formats.md#unified-location-formating).
 If no location is given then the items will be dropped at the player's current location.

 If the drop event is used in a schedule then the items will be dropped at the given location.